 Capital Investment Advisors emphasizes the importance of financial independence.
 The firm strives to help its clients achieve financial independence through its various services, which include:

 - Estate and legacy planning

 - Social Security, Medicare and employer benefit strategies

 Capital Investment Advisors Strategy

 Capital Investment Advisors says it “subscribes to ‘Conditionomics,’ the psychology of money.”
-In other words, the firm thinks holistically about an investor’s financial life.
-Capital Investment Advisors says it believes that all financial decisions are equally important and valuable, no matter how small or large those decisions appear to be.
+In other words, the firm thinks holistically about an investor’s financial life and believes that all financial decisions are equally important and valuable, no matter how small or large those decisions appear to be.

 Capital Investment Advisors typically invests its clients’ assets in stocks, bonds, government securities, mutual funds, unit investment trusts and limited partnerships.
 The asset allocations applied to your account will vary depending on your risk tolerance and cash flow needs.

 A unique feature of Capital Investment Advisors is the extensive introductory workshop it provides to new clients.
 This meeting is centered on teaching new clients the ins and outs of the financial industry, with the idea that this knowledge will allow you to better understand the firm’s decisions regarding your assets.

 Bryspen, Incorporated works almost entirely with high-net-worth individuals.
 It also maintains advisory relationships with non-high-net-worth individuals and retirement plans.